Neuro-Logical/speech/Cross_Lingual_Evaluation/interpretable_features/README.md

     - To extract the cognitive features described in the paper run ```extract_cognitive_feats.py```

 3) Grid search
-    - To identify the best hyperparameters for each models within the mono-lingual and cross-lingual experiments run ```run_gridsearch.sh```
+    - To identify the best hyperparameters for each models within the mono-lingual and multi-lingual experiments run ```run_gridsearch.sh```

 4) Classification
    - run_```monolingual_experiments.sh``` for mono-lingual experiments